Wellbeing and Mindfulness for YOUth

 “It was such a pleasure working with you Dee!
 You are a fabulous human being and the work you did with our kids in “Circles” was so so transformative!
 Keep up being sunshine, this place really needs you!” ~Emma Shandy, 1st grade teacher at PS7

-- Community programs ~ See “Dragonfly Circles” and “YOUnique Fitness ~ for special needs”
+- Community programs ~ See “Dragonfly Circles“ (ages 7-11) and “The Mindful TEEN“

 - Personal Coaching

 While learning about the brain and the science behind it, I also received training in a variety of therapies or strategies over the years for prevention or effective responses to moment to moment challenges.
 I find great joy in helping children find ways to calm themselves and help restore peace in their corner of the world!
 I have developed programs & evidence-based strategies that have worked successfully with hundreds of students to practice mindfulness, compassion, and other important life skills.
-MK YOU also introduces bullying intervention to help youth understand that there are things within our control to help break the cycle of bullying and to feel safer and happier in our homes and schools.
 In every day challenges, children can then draw upon the reservoirs of strength and calm, using the tools and resources they have practiced to get through with confidence.
-The more I learned and practiced with my students, the more value I found in my own personal life as well, experiencing greater well-being, resilience, and joy.
-These are the life skills I enjoy sharing with parents and educators.
-The most profound changes I have experienced both personally and in my work with children and adults is through practical application of the neuroscience and practicing mindfulness.
-Our youth need resilience skills, and other emotional intelligence skills, embedded in their learning to be able to become healthy, functioning adults.

 Our MK YOU programs utilize evidence-based practices and developmentally appropriate language for explaining key concepts and practices to develop Sm’Heart Skills including: